KhronosGroup/Vulkan-Hpp/README.md

   * `vkCreateInstance` can be accessed as `vk::createInstance`
   * `VkImageTiling` can be accessed as `vk::ImageTiling`
   * `VkImageCreateInfo` can be accessed as `vk::ImageCreateInfo`
 * Enums are mapped to scoped enums to provide compile time type safety.
 The names have been changed to 'e' + CamelCase with the VK_ prefix and type infix removed.
-In case the enum type is an extension the extension suffix has been removed from the enum values.
+In case the enum type is an extension.
+The extension suffix has been removed from the enum values.

 In all other cases the extension suffix has not been removed.
   * `VK_IMAGETYPE_2D` is now `vk::ImageType::e2D`.